usnistgov/OSCAL/README.md

 * [CONTRIBUTING.md](CONTRIBUTING.md): This file is for potential contributors to the OSCAL project.
 It provides basic information on the OSCAL project, describes the main ways people can make contributions, explains how to report issues with OSCAL, and lists pointers to additional sources of information.
 It also has instructions on establishing a development environment for contributing to the OSCAL project and using GitHub project cards to track development sprints.
 * [LICENSE.md](LICENSE.md): This file contains license and copyright information for the files in the OSCAL GitHub repository.
 * [USERS.md](USERS.md): This file explains which types of users are most likely to benefit from consuming OSCAL tools and content when they are available.

-With this effort, we are stressing the agile development of a *minimal* format that is both generic enough to capture the breadth of data in scope (controls specifications), while also capable of ad-hoc tuning and extension to support peculiarities of both (industry or sector) standard and new control types.